In today’s review, we’re going to look at Cloudflare, one of the most popular content delivery networks (CDNs) available right now.

 This section of the dashboard gives you an overview of how much faster your site loads with Cloudflare vs. not using a CDN.

-In this test that amounted to a 28% improvement in page loading time, with Cloudflare delivering a “First Contentful Paint” in 0.8s.
+In this test that amounted to a 28% improvement in page load times, with Cloudflare delivering a “First Contentful Paint” in 0.8s.

 And you also see how your site performs on desktop versus mobile devices.

 File Size Optimization

 You choose to resize images or optimize their delivery with Cloudflare’s ‘Polish’ technology.

 Image resizing is only available on “Cloudflare Business”, which costs $200 per month, and Cloudflare’s ‘Polish’ image optimization is only available on Pro plans ($20/month).

 But ShortPixel takes care of both of these tasks for $5 per month for beginners, or $29.99 per month if you’re an image-serving behemoth.

 Kind of a weird marketing decision for Cloudflare to make.